-Onboarding new staff?
-For any new hire, the first steps can be challenging.
-There’s names to remember, people to impress, and lots of information to take in.
-On top of this, in iGaming there’s often regulatory and technical training as well as standard HR processes, making a good induction even more critical.
+Joining a new company can be challenging at the best of times – there’s names to remember, people to impress, and lots of information to take in.
+On top of this, there’s often regulatory and technical training as well as standard HR processes, making a good induction even more critical.

 - Administrative essentials.
 This should include health and safety, IT setup, legal/employee documentation, cybersecurity essentials, compliance training, key processes such as how to apply for time off, grievance procedures etc.

 - Comprehensive office tour.
 Providing a floor plan including who sits where can be extremely helpful for new starters.